cyraxx/growlnotify/README.md

 How do I use it?
 ----------------
+1. Ensure you have IO::Socket::INET on both your irssi host and your local host as well as Net::Growl on your local host (available via CPAN).
-1. Enable network connections in your Growl configuration and choose a password.
+2. Enable network connections in your Growl configuration and choose a password.
-2. Add a tunnel for port 9999 to your irssi SSH connection (-R 9999:127.0.0.1:9999).
+3. Add a tunnel for port 9999 to your irssi SSH connection (-R 9999:127.0.0.1:9999).
 I recommend adding -q as well so it doesn't spam you with error messages if the local script isn't running.
-3. Add your Growl password to growlproxy.pl and start it in the background on your local machine.
+4. Add your Growl password to growlproxy.pl and start it in the background on your local machine.
-4. Put growlnotify.pl in your .irssi/scripts directory and load it into irssi.
+5. Put growlnotify.pl in your .irssi/scripts directory and load it into irssi.

 Known issues
 ------------